Two Knights Defense

-First recorded by Giulio Cesare Polerio (c.
-1550 – c.
-1610) in c.
-1580, this line of the Italian Game was extensively developed in the 19th century.
-Black's third move, attacking White's pawn on e4, is a more aggressive continuation than the Giuoco Piano with 3...Bc5.
-White’s most direct approach is 4.Ng5, immediately attacking Black’s vulnerable f7-pawn.
-David Bronstein noted that the term defense doesn’t capture the opening’s true character and suggested Chigorin Counterattack as a more accurate name.
-The Two Knights Defense has been played and analyzed by many aggressive players including Mikhail Chigorin, Paul Keres, and world champions Mikhail Tal and Boris Spassky.
+The Two Knights is a more aggressive continuation than the Giuoco Piano (3...Bc5), which avoids the 4.Ng5 line.
+David Bronstein argued that the term "defense" doesn't capture the opening's true character and suggested "Chigorin Counterattack" as a more appropriate name.
+The Two Knights Defense has been played and analyzed by many aggressive players, including Chigorin, Paul Keres, and world champions Mikhail Tal and Boris Spassky.

-4.Ng5
+Chigorin's line: 4.Ng5 d5 5.exd5 Na5 6.Bb5+ c6 7.dxc6 bxc6

-This move attacks the pawn on f7 in combination with White's bishop on c4.
-The only good defense for this pawn is 4...d5, blocking White's bishop's line of attack.

-This line was very common in the 19th century during the era of Romantic chess, but later attracted criticism from players of the Classical school, who argued that the move is a violation of opening principles, in that it moves a piece twice and attacks before development is complete.
-The leading German master of the early 20th Century, Siegbert Tarrasch, famously called 4.Ng5 "a duffer's move" (ein richtiger Stümperzug), more literally rendered as "a typical example of a bungling move" in the English translation of The Game of Chess.
-4.Ng5 has continued to be played however, being adopted in the 1990s by Alexander Morozevich and Nigel Short.
-It remains a popular option for White and has been employed by world champions Wilhelm Steinitz, Bobby Fischer, Anatoly Karpov, Garry Kasparov, and Viswanathan Anand.
+The move 4.Ng5 attacks Black's pawn on f7 in combination with White's bishop on c4.
+Common during the era of Romantic chess, the move attracted criticism from players of the Classical school who argued that it violates opening principles because it moves a piece twice and attacks before development is complete.
+The leading German master of the early 20th century, Siegbert Tarrasch, famously called 4.Ng5 "a duffer's move" (ein richtiger Stümperzug), also translated as "a typical example of a bungling move".
+4.Ng5 experienced a revival in popularity in the late 20th century after being adopted in the 1990s by Alexander Morozevich and Nigel Short, though it remains less common than 4.d3.
+It has been employed by world champions Wilhelm Steinitz, Bobby Fischer, Anatoly Karpov, Garry Kasparov, and Viswanathan Anand.